krzysztofzuraw/blog/blog/2020-01-31-css-in-js-patterns/index.md

 ---

 I have read a lot of articles about CSS in JS.
-Yet majority of them are just some introductory articles why having CSS in JS is a nice thing.
+Yet majority of them are just some introductory articles or why having CSS in JS is a nice thing.
 So I decided to write my own blog post with CSS-in-JS patterns that I either heard, used or currently using while working with CSS in JavaScript.

 This blog post is for those who knows basic of CSS-in-JS: `styled` component or what is CSS `prop`.
 I'll be using only one library here - [emotion](https://github.com/emotion-js/emotion).